 We at European Computer Telecoms regularly receive tenders from communications service providers (CSPs).
-Usually the technology sought will be key to the success of the CSP, whether that’s for a Low-Code Development Program (Low-Code Application Platform); a Telephony Application Server (TAS), Service Delivery Platform (SDP) or Service Creation Environment (SCE); or, indeed, for the migration of all legacy services to VNFs, etc. These tenders may well be detailed and, of course, we endeavour to provide comprehensive answers.
+Usually the technology sought will be key to the success of the CSP, whether that’s for a Low-Code Development Program (Low-Code Application Platform); a Telephony Application Server (TAS), Service Delivery Platform (SDP) or Service Creation Environment (SCE); or, indeed, for the migration of all legacy services to VNFs.
+The tenders we receive may well be detailed and, of course, we endeavor to provide comprehensive answers.
 But as the old proverb says, the proof of the pudding is in the eating.
 That’s why we’ve been offering proofs of concept free-of-charge in almost all our tender replies.
-As you might imagine, this often requires quick realization of customer-specific software, which is also part of the reason we deployed agile methodologies across our whole company.
+As you might imagine, this often requires quick realization of customer-specific software, which is part of the reason we deployed agile methodologies across our whole company.
 Our shift to agile methodologies has increased our speed and our ability to collaborate, meaning we can easily provide customer-specific proofs of concept.

 We want every potential customer to see us cooking in their kitchen before ordering the pudding.
 We understand that by sharing some of our pudding, our customers would know what we have to offer and can compare it with alternatives on the market.